OIT-ADS-Web/vivo_widgets/README.markdown

   Update the username and password with the values you want to use for your application.
 The endpointUri is the location of VIVO widgets.

-  3. Update your web.xml file in <your vivo src directory>/productMods/WEB-INF/web.xml to include a new listener (add just after the edu.cornell.mannlib.vitro.webapp.config.ConfigurationPropertiesSetup listener):
+  3. Update your web.xml file in <your vivo src directory>/productMods/WEB-INF/web.xml to include a new listener (add just after the edu.cornell.mannlib.vitro.webapp.search.solr.SolrSetup):

 ```
       <listener>